Rian8337/dpp-replay-backend/README.md

-Backend for droid performance points, responsible for handling replays from the main osu!droid server.
+Backend for droid performance points, responsible for saving and forwarding replays from the main osu!droid server.